learninglab-dev/the-resources/data/resources/people/abby-m/discovering-the-learning-lab.md

 ### Abby M

+1. What class did you first come to the Learning Lab with, and what term?

+I came to the Bok Center with my expos class, Narrating Immigration, in Fall 2019.

+2. What activities did you work on while you were in the Learning Lab?

+We workshopped and recorded reflection videos about a time we had caused harm to the immigrant community for our Capstone projects.
+We visited the lab twice, first doing a workshopping activity developed by Jordan and then later returning to film the videos.

+3. What was your first impression of the Learning Lab?

+ I was in AWE.
+I thought the Learning Lab was the most beautiful, colorful, creative space I had been in since I got to Harvard and honestly since about kindergarten.
+I loved the way it felt so so whimsical, while also being professional and put-together.
+It was a combination that seemed almost impossible before I saw it and now feels somewhat like a miracle

+4. Who did you meet from the Learning Lab during your first class visit(s) there?

+Our main contact was with Jordan, although other folks were in and out throughout the workshop.
+We had a chance to meet more Learning Lab staff during our Capstone Fair, and the LLUF exhibition was the next day, so I stopped by that too and met Marlon.

+5. When did you decide to apply to be a LLUF?

+I knew I wanted to be a LLUF as soon as I walked into the Learning Lab, well before I knew the position existed.
+One of my first thoughts upon seeing the space was “I want to spend all my time here.
+I want to come here and sit in the corner and do my homework,” so when Jordan told us that there was a way to spend time in the lab and get paid, I was all in.
+I applied during reading period, and started right when we got back after winter break.

+6. What factors went into making the decision to apply?

+I was so excited about the creative learning that the job promised.
+As part of the application, you had to indicate which of about three thousand tools you were interested in using.
+I spent about two hours researching each of them, and while it was a bit overwhelming, it was also amazing to see all of the different things I could learn to use.
+Working as a LLUF felt like a job where I would grow as a person, in addition to just making money.

+7. What other classes have you taken that you wished would have utilized the Learning Lab?

+GENED1064
+ENGLISH 162BB
+SPANSH 40

+8. Is there anything you wish the Learning Lab could have done differently with your class?

+I was really happy with our workshop.
+It would have been cool if we could have had a more hands on project, but because of the prompt and time constraints, I think they did a great job helping us develop our stories and tell them effectively on camera.

+9. If you could choose one thing that stood out the most from your first visit, what would it be?

+Definitely the whimsy of the space.
+It felt strange to be writing all of my comments and ideas on small cards using fancy brush pens, but it was also surprisingly fun and decadent.

+10. How could the class that brought you to the Learning Lab utilize it in a remotely-based world?

+I think an activity similar to Poem-in-Your-Pocket Day reaction videos could be really effective for the workshopping.
+Rather than taking place over an hour, it could be over a day or two, and you could exchange videos and feedback asynchronously with a series of partners.
+The Learning Lab could also have a live session beforehand to give tips on storytelling and filming on phones.

 ### Connor R

 1. What class did you first come to the Learning Lab with, and what term?